 Criminal and terrorist activities are rarely carried out by isolated individuals.
 Behind terrorism and major crime are more or less centralized organizations or networks.
 Intelligence analysts are responsible for identifying every member of such groups.
 Getting the whole picture of the network is essential to monitor suspicious activities, prevent attacks and detect new potential threats.
 But criminals go to great lengths to hide any connections to a network, using encrypted communication services, numerous middlemen, fake identities, etc.

 Countering crime and terrorism today also requires gathering information from various sources.
 The logic tends to be that the more data intelligence and security organizations are able to obtain, the more likely they are to gather a clue needed to identify criminal or terrorist activities.
 Handling large sets of heterogeneous data, though, can be very challenging without the right tools.

-While traditional methods showed limits in making sense of heterogeneous and large datasets, graph-based intelligence analysis proved to be particularly effective.
+While traditional methods showed limits in making sense of large datasets, graph-based intelligence analysis proved to be particularly effective.
 Graph databases allow organizations to store and query in near real-time the relationships between billions of entities.
 Let’s see how these systems, combined with network visualization tools like Linkurious Enterprise, can help intelligence analysts identify and investigate threats.